elaineparie/email_parser/README.md

 ## Usage

-To begin the program, run 'ruby bin/email_parser' in the terminal and then follow the prompts.
+To begin the program, run 'ruby bin/email_parser' in the terminal and follow the prompts.

 ## Development